 As described in § 438.330(b)(1), ND requires the MCO to conduct performance improvement projects (PIPs) annually, in accordance with § 438.330(d).
-The MCO's QAPI program must also include at least two PIPs, approved by the state, at least one of which must have a behavioral health focus.
+The MCO's QAPI program must also initiate and maintain PIPs, approved by the state, at least one of which must have a mental health or substance use disorder focus.
 PIPs must be designed to achieve significant and sustained improvement in clinical and nonclinical areas of care through ongoing measurement and intervention and to have a favorable effect on health outcomes and enrollee satisfaction.
 In accordance with § 438.358(b)(1)(i), the state's EQRO validates PIPs required by the state and § 438.330(b)(1) on an annual basis.